nanopay/workestrator/README.md

 This project is made with Typescript and was designed to run on EDGE.
 It implements:

+- [Hono](https://hono.dev/): A small, simple, and ultrafast web framework for the Edges
 - [Cloudflare Workers](https://developers.cloudflare.com/workers/): a low cost, fast and scalable serverless environment
 - [Durable Objects](https://developers.cloudflare.com/durable-objects/): allow us to cache Proof of Work with low latency in-memory.
-- [Hono](https://hono.dev/): A small, simple, and ultrafast web framework for the Edges
+- [D1](https://developers.cloudflare.com/d1/): D1 is Cloudflare’s native serverless database

 ## Running locally